Hannah Greg: Children and her legacy

 Hannah and Samuel had thirteen children, seven daughters and six sons.
 Four of their sons, Robert Hyde (1795–1875), John (1801–1882), Samuel Jr. (1804–1876) and William Rathbone (1809–1881), entered the business.
 Robert Hyde was also interested in astronomy and politics and was elected MP for Manchester in 1839.
 John was responsible for the Lancaster and Caton mills and eventually Bollington Mill.
 He served as alderman and mayor of Lancaster.
 Samuel Jr. took charge of Bollington Mill and unsuccessfully experimented with profit sharing; disillusioned, he became a preacher.
 William Rathbone was responsible for Hudcar Mill, Bury and then took over the troubled Bollington Mill; retiring from the business in 1850, he became Controller of Her Majesty's Stationery Office, and an avid essayist and pamphleteer.

 Elizabeth Greg (1790–1882) married William Rathbone V, of the Liverpool mercantile family.
 She founded the first public wash-houses in the United Kingdom in the wake of the 1832 Liverpool cholera epidemic.
-Later she helped William Forster in formulating the 1870 Education Act.
+Later she helped William Forster in formulating the Elementary Education Act 1870.

 The extended family were also involved in slavery: some with the triangular trade and some with abolition.
 Hannah's sister Elizabeth married Thomas Hodgson, who took part in the Atlantic slave trade; their son Adam Hodgson was a founding member of the Liverpool Anti-slavery Society in 1822.
 Thomas Greg, Samuel's father and his brother John Greg part-owned some sugar plantations in the Caribbean, especially Dominica.
 The best documented is Hillsborough, which included the ownership of 71 male slaves and 68 female slaves.
 In January 1814, twenty slaves absconded, and were recaptured and punished with 100 lashes for the males and 50 lashes for the females.
 The incident was triggered by the death of a slave in the plantation-run hospital; the run-aways believed he had been poisoned.